 It is true that some immune systems are sub-optimal due to slow or weakened responses (and could indeed benefit from increased activity).
 The problem is that other immune systems are sub-optimal because they are already overactive

 It may be stating the obvious, but the intention behind an immune support supplement is not to induce an overactive immune response.
 When we use the word “boost” or the term “immune boost”, what we are referring to is a product that supports your immune health.
-Immune boosting products should promote a swift and balanced response to true microbial threats.
+Immune boosting products should promote a swift and balanced response to true pathogenic threats.

 How does the immune system work?